GenSpectrum/cov-spectrum-website/README.md

 From a technical point of view, CoV-Spectrum is a React app that shows a lot of plots based on read-only data.

 There is documentation about different technical aspects of this app in the [./docs](./docs) folder.
 These next few paragraphs link to parts of that documentation.
+If you don't want to read much doc, at least check the the list of gotchas ([./docs/gotchas.md](./docs/gotchas.md)).

 There's a short guide on how to get the application running locally in [./docs/building.md](./docs/building.md).